Lake View Terrace, California · Workers' Compensation

 Why Lake View Terrace workers choose Yazdchi Law

 Eman Yazdchi holds the Certified Specialist designation in Workers' Compensation Law from the California Board of Legal Specialization, State Bar of California (CA Bar #285231).
-Fewer than 1% of California attorneys earn this credential.
+Only a small fraction of California attorneys earn this credential.
 He has represented hundreds of injured California workers and appears regularly at the Van Nuys WCAB on claims from Lake View Terrace and the surrounding Northeast San Fernando Valley corridor.

 The firm is bilingual.
 A large share of Lake View Terrace's workforce speaks Spanish as a first language.
 Every client gets a full explanation of their rights and options in the language they understand best.
 Every Van Nuys WCAB proceeding also carries the right to a qualified Spanish-language interpreter at no cost to the worker.